 - Syrian rhubarb (Rheum ribes L.)

-- Chinese rhubarb may help with liver and kidney issues
+- May help with liver and kidney diseases

-- Can cause diarrhea due to its laxative effect
+- Can cause diarrhea due to laxative effect

 - Various plant pigments (anthraquinone compounds such as aloe-emodin, chrysophanol, emodin, and rhein)